cnsuhao/engine1/docs/Markdown/ScenarioFile.md

 ## Patient Conditions

-Conditions give instructions to the engine to apply certian changes to the engine to simulate the specified conditions.
+Conditions give instructions to the engine to apply certain changes to the engine to simulate the specified conditions.
 The following are links to the Condition class specification along with XML examples of conditions that can be used in making your own scenarios.

 #### Chronic Anemia